-- Bottom-to-top language death is the term that describes a language that survives only in specific contexts, such as a liturgical language.
-Latin is one such example. - Sometimes, a process of language revival can bring back one of these languages, as the case is with Modern Hebrew, and perhaps Cornish in the near future, when it starts to get acquired by children as a native language.
+- ▶ Bottom-to-top language death is the term that describes a language that survives only in specific contexts, such as a liturgical language.
+Latin is one such example.
+Classical Arabic is probably another. - Sometimes, a process of language revival can bring back one of these languages, as the case is with Modern Hebrew, and perhaps Cornish in the near, future, when it starts to get acquired by children as a native language.